Leorasz/Implicator/README.md

 LLM Version

 The next version leverages the existing knowledge of LLMs about what data is to be expected of individuals.
-Instead of have situation vectors and fact vectors, the situation and the fact being polled are in one string.
+Instead of having situation vectors and fact vectors, the situation and the fact being polled are in one string.
 Here's some examples of input data (from data/pos2.json):
 ```json
 "Known information: They manage events.
 They write.
 They are a media marketing communications consultant.
 They produce.
 They are a rhythmic gymnastics national team member.\nIs this true: They are a rhythmic gymnastics national team member\nProbability:",
 "Known information: They play soprano saxophone.
 They are a singer.\nIs this true: They play alto saxophone\nProbability:",